 Additional Funding is Needed for Job Preparation Programs

-Victor Carrion and Andreina Martinez used the meetings to encourage legislators to provide additional supports for people who want jobs.
+Victor Carrion and Andreina Martinez used the meetings to encourage legislators to provide additional support for people who want jobs.

-“I’m the Secretary of the self-advocacy meeting, and I’m here because the members of the self-advocacy meeting need jobs,”said Andreina, who receives supports from AHRC NYC’s Betty Pendler New York League.
+“I’m the Secretary of the self-advocacy meeting, and I’m here because the members of the self-advocacy meeting need jobs,”said Andreina, who receives support from AHRC NYC’s Betty Pendler Day Services.
 “We need more money in the budget for help.”

 “Employment is a big theme at AHRC, and across the whole state,” said Steve Towler, Assistant Executive Director, AHRC NYC.
 “New York is an employment first state, but sometimes, some of the actions – you wonder whether it really wants to be an employment first state.”